 What I took away: the value is the closed loop: I don't ask, wait, or go hunting.
 It's a system, not a tool.
 That distinction is one I keep coming back to, and where I think productivity goes next.
 And you don't always need to build new UI: often the bigger win is a system that brings value into the tools people already use.

 Agents write long plans for us to review, but today you hand the feedback back by dumping it into one chat box.
 Reviewing a document by commenting on its sections is older and better; it's why doc comments exist.
 So I built a skill that has Claude Code draft a plan as a Notion doc, then iterate with me through comments until it's final and becomes the spec it builds from.
 It worked well enough that I extended it to web-based AI too.
-This page was built through it, then refined the same way: by leaving comments straight on the live page.
+This very page came together the same way, through comments left straight on the live Vercel preview.

 What I took away: review belongs in a tool built for review, not a terminal.
 People and agents will keep working on the same documents, and that needs the right interfaces and account identities to be both safe and effective.